 2. Compare the agreement to the award

-- which terms in the agreement and less beneficial to an employee
+- which terms in the agreement are less beneficial to employees

 - which award conditions are not in the agreement.

 Consider these terms and conditions and ensure all award covered employees and all reasonably foreseeable employees are better off overall under the agreement compared to the relevant modern award(s).